Khentkaus III: Tomb

 The vertical shaft, for entering the substructure, was found behind the northern false door inside the chapel.
 Its maximum preserved depth is 5.45 m, and its side walls are in a reasonable state of preservation – only the upper part of the south wall has been destroyed.
-Inside, a small bḏ3-mould, parts of a calf, shards of pottery, charcoal, wooden fragments, and rope segments were discovered.
-In the southern wall of the shaft, a narrow passage 0.93 m long, 0.82 m wide and 1.11 m high gives access to the burial chamber.
-A sloping ramp fashioned from limestone fragments led into the burial chamber, and had been evidently used to transport the mummy into the tomb.
-The burial chamber itself measured 3.73 m long, 2.32 m wide and 2.14 m tall.
-It had, at one point, a nearly flat ceiling, but this has been destroyed.
-A single, massive limestone block has remained in situ in the chamber's westernmost area.
+Inside, a small bḏꜣ-mould, parts of a calf, shards of pottery, charcoal, wooden fragments, and rope segments were discovered.
+The southern wall of the shaft contains a narrow passage 93 cm long, 82 cm wide and 1.11 m high that gives access to the burial chamber.
+A sloping ramp fashioned from limestone fragments, evidently used to transport the mummy into the tomb, led into the burial chamber, which measured 3.73 m long, 2.32 m wide and 2.14 m tall.
+It once had a nearly flat ceiling, but this has been destroyed.
+A single, massive limestone block remains in situ in the chamber's westernmost area.
 Its size indicates that the tomb belonged to a royal family member.
-The chamber also originally contained a sarcophagus built of white limestone in its western area, but it too has been destroyed.
-Remains of the burial discovered include 23 travertine model vessels, 2 white limestone lids presumably belonging to canopic jars, 4 copper models of tools, animal bones, fragments of wooden items, bandages and cloth from the embalming process.
+The chamber originally contained a white limestone sarcophagus in its western area, but it too has been destroyed.
+Remains of the burial discovered include 23 travertine model vessels, 2 white limestone lids presumably from canopic jars, 4 copper models of tools, animal bones, fragments of wooden items, bandages and cloth from the embalming process.
 The quality of craftsmanship on these items is high.
-Two types of pottery were discovered inside the tomb: the first was used in the core masonry of the structure to reduce construction time and expense, the second came from the practices of the mortuary cult.
-Skeletal fragments of the owner were recovered during excavation.
-Anthropological analysis of the fragments identified the tomb owner as a female, 20 years of age.
+Two types of pottery were discovered inside the tomb: those used in the core masonry of the structure to reduce construction time and expense, and those used in the practices of the mortuary cult.
+Skeletal fragments of the owner were recovered during excavation which identified the tomb owner as a 20 year old woman.